|

 Hide further reading ⇑

-Week 4: Integrity and Alienation
+Week 4: Demandingness, alienation, and integrity

 The utilitarian moral requirement of utility-maximisation looks straightforwardly very demanding, at least in the sense that it appears to call for large sacrifices of resources on the part of those who have many.
 Critics of utilitarianism have also argued that it is demanding in other senses: it alienates people from one another, from their relationships, from their deepest commitments, and from morality itself.
 Indeed, many claim that it is too demanding to be plausible, and reject it for that reason.
 This week, we consider and evaluate some of these arguments.